 - 1) Truck Accessories Group manufactures camper shells using polyester resin.
 The source also uses automotive coatings on manufactured camper shells. - 2) The manufacturing operations of this major source are not covered by a CTG. - 3) Emissions generated by this source are regulated by District Rules 2.30 Polyester Resin Operations, and 2.26 Motor Vehicle and Mobile Equipment Coating Operations.
-Rule 2.30 was approved into the SIP by EPA in 1999 through a direct final approval, and Rule 2.26 was approved into the SIP through a direct final approval 1996.
-The District revised Rule 2.26 in 2008 to align the VOC standards with the California Suggested Control Measure (SCM).
-This revised rule has been submitted to ARB for inclusion in the SIP.
-ARB forwarded the rule to EPA in June, 2015. - 4) Rule 2.30 contains VOC limits for polyester resins that are consistent with the limits of other air district rules for the same source category.
+Rule 2.30 was approved into the SIP by EPA in 1999 through a direct final approval, and Rule 2.26 was approved into the SIP in 2015. - 4) Rule 2.30 contains VOC limits for polyester resins that are consistent with the limits of other air district rules for the same source category.
 These rules include SMAQMD Rule 465 Polyester Resin Operations and SCAQMD Rule 1162 Polyester Resin Operations.
 Rule 2.30 also includes requirements for the application, storage, and disposal of polyester resins.
 These work practice requirements are consistent with SMAQMD Rule 465 and SCAQMD Rule 1162.
 Because the VOC limits and work practice requirements in these rules represent the most stringent controls present in any air district rules, the District has determined that Rule 2.30 meets RACT.